Koopman operator-based discussion on partial observation in stochastic systems

 In the present paper, we discuss the effects of partial observation in stochastic systems.
-Here, we focus on the stochastic differential equation with additive Wiener noise.
+Here, we focus on the stochastic differential equation with an additive Wiener noise.
 To discuss partial observation, the Koopman operator approach is employed.
-In the Koopman operator approach, it is crucial to distinguish the state space and the function space; it will be clarified that the generalized Langevin equation in the state space is derived only in deterministic cases.
-The discussion on stochastic systems clarifies the effect of delay embedding, which improves estimation accuracy over the use of higher-order basis functions.
-In addition, numerical experiments for the noisy van der Pol system and the noise Lorentz system show a power-law dependency of the accuracy on the noise amplitude in the partial observation settings.
+In the Koopman operator approach, it is crucial to distinguish the state space and the function space; we will clarify that the generalized Langevin equation in the state space is derived only in deterministic cases.
+The discussion on stochastic systems clarifies the effect of delay-embedding, which improves estimation accuracy over the use of higher-order basis functions.
+In addition, numerical experiments for the noisy van der Pol system and the noise Lorenz system show a power-law dependency of the accuracy on the noise amplitude in the partial observation settings.